L&D employees using an LMS integration

 5. Help them understand expectations and how success will be measured.

-Studies have shown diverse teams are more likely to outperform less diverse teams.
-But then, we posit this to be valid only when the manager of such a team understands the nuances of working with them.
+Studies show diverse teams are more likely to outperform less diverse teams.
+But, only when the manager of the diverse team understands the nuances and strengths.

-Diversity training teaches new managers about cultural nuances.
-This can impact how they manage the team inclusively regarding communication, decision-making, and problem-solving.
+Diversity training for first time managers teaches them about cultural nuances.
+This can impact how they manage the team inclusively through communication, decision-making, and problem-solving.
 It also helps them recognize the importance of understanding, embracing, and respecting multiple perspectives, which fosters a positive work environment.

 6. Review and assess their performance

-After and while they receive training, reviewing and assessing how they're doing is important.
+During and after training managers, reviewing and assessing how they're doing is important.
 This can be done through one-on-one meetings, performance reviews, or informal check-ins.
 Schedule regular check-ins to offer feedback and help troubleshoot any problems.

 An organization is only as strong as its leaders.
-That's why it's so important to cultivate the next generation of managers with training programs.
-A holistic training program includes blended learning formats, like content, colleague connections, mentorship, events, and more.
+That's why it's so important to cultivate the next generation of managers with a new manager training program.
+A holistic training program includes blended learning formats like content, colleague connections, mentorship platforms, events, and more.

-Together's software allows you to plan and execute your training strategy, all in one place.
+Together's development programs software allows you to plan and execute your manager training strategy, all in one place.

-If you’re ready to empower new managers with the people and resources they need to excel, let’s connect.
+If you’re ready to empower new managers with the support and resources they need to excel, connect with one of our experts.

 • Managers - Rework by Google.
 It's a compendium of practices, research, ideas and essays on management, organization, and leadership.